Helmeted friarbird: Behaviour

+Breeding

 Breeding for the helmeted friarbird most commonly happens throughout the months of September to February, occasionally throughout the months of February to May and October to December, but never in the months of May and July.

 While breeding the helmeted friarbird typically lays 2-4 eggs at a time; however, they can lay up to 5 at a time.
 The incubation period only takes 15-18 days.

 The lifespan of a helmeted friarbird is roughly 5-7 years.
 The helmeted friarbird's population has currently been evaluated as stable; however, it is suspected that within the next 10 years the population will decrease by 10%, therefore ultimately classifying the species as vulnerable.

 The friarbird is quickly becoming closer to extinction with a decrease of ten percent after every generation.
 With the average lifespan only being five to seven years, this species is in danger.
 Unfortunately, the current population is unknown but we do know that it is declining by that ten percent.